SamOdum/weather-app/README.md

 # weather-app
 This is an app that uses the publicly available Dark Sky api to return weather a forcast.
-It also uses google maps api to pinpoint the exact location whose weather forcast a user is interested in.
+It also uses the google maps api to pinpoint a user's exact location.
+These two apis work together to return the user's weather forcast.